Chengdu: Cityscape

-Four gates were constructed on all sides of the wall, with hibiscus trees planted outside.

 Demographics

 According to the 2020 Chinese census, the municipality had 20,937,757 inhabitants; the metropolitan area itself was home to 16,045,577 inhabitants including those of the 12 urban districts plus Guanghan City (in Deyang).
-Chengdu is the largest city in Sichuan and the sixth largest in China.
+Chengdu is the largest city in Sichuan and the fourth largest in China.
 21,192,000 for 2021, adding more residents than any other city in the country.

 As of 2015, the OECD (Organization for Economic Cooperation and Development) estimated the Chengdu metropolitan area's population to be 18.1 million.

 Culture

 In 2006, China Daily named Chengdu China's fourth-most-livable city.